wrex/lessons/content/page/2-open-and-e.md

 There are only seven notes in each "octave," then the pattern begins again.
 The leftmost white key produces the note A, and every eighth white key to its right is also an A.

-If you look carefully, you'll see that there are seven white keys (natural notes) and five black keys (sharps and flats) for a total of twelve keys in every octave.
+If you look carefully, you'll see that there are seven white keys (natural notes) and five black keys (sharps and flats) for a total of twelve notes in every octave.
 This is true regardless of which note you start the octave on (A to A, B to B, ..., or G to G).
 In all of western music, there are only twelve notes!

 **Notice the pattern of the black keys**.

-For reasons we'll get into later, it's most useful to look at octaves that begin on the note C. If you play twelve consecutive notes starting on a C, play every white or black key as you move to the right, and stop on the note B, you'll have played 12 notes in total.
+For reasons we'll get into later, it's most useful to look at octaves that begin on the note C. If you play twelve consecutive keys (white or black) starting with any C, you'll end up on the note B.

 Most importantly, **there was a black key between every pair of white keys, except between B & C, and between E & F.** Remember this!
-This fact that two pairs of notes are separated by a smaller interval is the foundation of "diatonic harmony" (and, indeed, **all** western music).
+This fact that two pairs of natural notes are separated by a smaller interval than the rest is the foundation of "diatonic harmony" (and, indeed, **all** western music).

-Every note is separated by a "whole tone" (white *and* black key) except B/C and E/F which are only separated by a "semitone" (no black key).
+B/C and E/F which are separated by a "semitone" (no intervening black key).
+All the rest are separated by a "whole tone" (two semitones: a white *and* a black key).
 You simply *must* remember this.

 Okay, back to the guitar.